 The Meadow of Love is referred to as a more floral, feminine, and drier absinthe.
 The core six herbs are grand wormwood, anise, fennel, roman wormwood, hyssp, and lemon balm in different proportions than the Walton Waters.
 The seventh herb is violet.
 You can find reviews at the Wormwood Society.
 F. Paul Pacult in the September 2009 issue of Spirits Journal rated MoL "Highly Recommended".

 Please visit Catskill Cellars or Astor Wine & Spirits websites.
-Both store have nice and secure online shop where you will find many other spirits to tempt your palate.
+Both store have nice and secure online shops where you will find many other spirits to tempt your palate.
 If you do not find my products listed there, it is because they are out of stock, and I am busing making more.
-As of September 2011, only Catskill Cellars carries my whiskey.

 This list is not definitive!
 Best to call ahead as well as ask your retailer to special order for you and your bar to carry Delaware Phoenix.
 They'll be able to get it if they order it, though it may take some time.